n7tae/urfd/README.md

 Below are instructions to build a URF reflector.
 If you are planning on an URF reflector without a transcoder, you can help your users by naming modules with names that suggest which protocol is welcome.
 You name modules in the config.inc.php file mentioned below.

-The transcoder is in a separate repository, but you can install and monitor the transcoder and reflector from a script, *radmin* in this repository.
+For local transcoding reflectors only: The transcoder is in a separate repository, but you can install and monitor the transcoder and reflector from a script, *radmin* in this repository.
 You *should* look over the README.md file in the tcd repository to understand the transcoder.

 ### After a clean installation of Debian make sure to run update and upgrade